li-dia/RT-Assignment1-Loubar-Lidia/README.md

             Release the grabbed object
             Drive backward
             Append token_code to CapturedTokenList
-            If length of CapturedTokenList is 6:
+            If the length of CapturedTokenList is 6:
                 Print "All boxes are put together!"
                 Turn the robot to the right
                 Drive backward